jezza711/ucas-portal/README.md

 Sends the assigned group's PDF pack to the student.

+## Course Pack PDFs

+Admins can replace the downloadable packs any time without touching the codebase:

+1. Download the new PDF from the email your boss sends you.
+2. Sign in to `/admin` and use the **"Upload Course Pack PDF"** form.
+3. Choose the relevant group (Video or AI) and upload the PDF.
+4. The file is stored under `/packs/{video|ai}-pack.pdf`, immediately used by the student portal and outgoing emails.

+> Tip: Set the `PUBLIC_BASE_URL` env var (e.g. `https://your-service.onrender.com`) so emails get an absolute link.
+The portal itself works with the relative `/packs/...` path.

+## Google Sheets Sync

+The server can mirror every student record to a Google Sheet for quick reporting.

+1. Create a Google Cloud project and service account with the *Google Sheets API* enabled.
+2. Download the JSON key and add these values to your environment:
+  - `GOOGLE_SHEET_ID` – the ID portion of your sheet URL.
+  - `GOOGLE_CLIENT_EMAIL` – the service account email address.
+  - `GOOGLE_PRIVATE_KEY` – the private key, with every newline replaced by `\n`.
+  - `GOOGLE_SHEET_TAB` (optional) – defaults to `Students` if omitted.
+3. Share the Google Sheet with the service account email so it can edit the sheet.

+### What gets synced?

+- Columns: `UCAS Code`, `Group Name`, `Email`, `Created At`, `Updated At`, `Email Last Sent At`.
+- Every `/randomise`, webhook, or manual email send updates a single row (upserted on UCAS code).
+- CSV uploads and server start trigger a full sheet refresh so the Google Sheet always matches the SQLite database.

+> **Heads-up:** A bulk refresh overwrites the entire tab, so use a dedicated sheet/tab for this integration.

 ## Testing

 See `TESTING.md` for curl command examples to test all endpoints.